-4. Conclusions
+5. Conclusions

-The studies suggest it is advisable to apply the artificial neural network technology and computer-aided image analysis to identify damage.
+The studies suggest that it is advisable to apply the artificial neural network technology and computer-aided image analysis to identify damage.
 This conclusion is further supported by satisfactory characteristics of the best performing identification model.
 The study also revealed the optimal size of the caryopsis image to be used for the preparing of teaching sets for artificial neural networks.
 It is a compromise between image resolution and the size of the learning case which is limited by the processing power of the artificial neural network simulator.
-The approximate average global error rate of the top model is 8% which means that 8 out of 100 kernels end up being misclassified.
-Comparisons show that human identification capacity is far superior.
-The approximate average error rate of humans in damage classification is 3% (materials of the Agricultural Market Agency 2005).
+The approximate average global error rate of the top model is 8%.
+The approximate average error rate of humans in damage classification is 3% [2].
 Hence, the identification quality of the neural model is inferior to that of a man.
 On the other hand, neural networks' definite advantage over man is their speed and identification repeatability.
-The model is capable of identifying a much larger number of kernels than a human sighter.
-The only constraint on the number lies in limitations of image acquisition and the processing power of the hardware on which the model is run.
+The model is capable for identifying a much larger number of caryopses than a human sighter.
+The only constraint on the number lies in limitations of image acquisition and the processing power of the hardware.
 Another strong advantage lies in the absence of natural limitations that confine humans.
 A neural model can work continuously as it e.g. does not succumb to fatigue.
-It is not perfectly fit for tasks where the highest quality of identification is essential, e.g. laboratory testing.
-It will, however, serve its purpose well wherever identification time and process continuity are critical, as in such practical applications as grain sorting.

-The neural model developed and verified by the author demonstrates it is advisable to apply it to identify macrodamage in maize kernels based on representative features established in caryopsis image analysis.
-In practical applications, the model has proven superior to the identification capacities of man, in particular where identification speed and duplicability are of the essence.
+The neural model developed and verified by the authors demonstrates that it is advisable to apply it to identify macrodamage in maize caryopses based on representative features established in caryopsis image analysis